-After completion of coursework students must consult with the Director of Graduate Studies to ensure that they have completed their course requirements.
-To complete the degree, Master's Students are required to take a minimum of 7 graduate Philosophy courses total, including 3 Seminars, two of which must be the Proseminar (PHIL 6920 and PHIL 7020 do not count toward this minimum number of 7 graduate Philosophy courses).
+After completion of coursework students must consult with the Graduate Advisor to ensure that they have completed their course requirements.
+To complete the degree, Master's Students are required to take a minimum of 7 graduate Philosophy courses total, two of which must be the Proseminar (PHIL 6920 and PHIL 7020 do not count toward this minimum number of 7 graduate Philosophy courses).
 Altogether, Thesis Master's students must complete 24 credit hours of coursework and 6 credit hours of Thesis Research, and Non-thesis Master's students must complete 30 credit hours of coursework.